 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-If you’ve ever wondered how to make French press coffee, we’re glad you’re here because there are plenty of reasons to learn.
+Updated for 2021 If you’ve ever wondered how to make French press coffee, we’re glad you’re here because there are plenty of reasons to learn.
 A French press is a type of coffee maker that steeps coarsely ground coffee like tea and uses a filter screen to keep the grounds out of your cup.

 Fans of French press coffee generally point to its richer flavor and body when compared to automatic drip coffee and other heavily filtered brew methods.
 The magic of the French press lies in its use of a mesh steel filter as opposed to paper.
 Rich oils and other dissolved solids in coffee are easily trapped by paper, with some brewing methods such as Chemex for instance being described as producing a “clean cup” as a result of the coffee flowing through a very thick and porous paper filter.